 Gnat reached Alexandria on 23 October, and later an attempt was made to weld the bow of sunken gunboat Cricket to the remaining stern section of Gnat, but this was unsuccessful and the gunboat was declared a total loss.

 On 22 October the cruiser minelayer Latona departed Alexandria in company with the destroyers Encounter, Hotspur and Kingston in the seventh delivery run to Tobruk.
-The minesweeping equipment of the minesweeping whaler Soika was cut in an air raid at Tobruk, and the cable fouled the propeller of Hotspur, which was nonetheless able to return to Alexandria at reduced speed, with no permanent damage done.
+The minesweeping equipment of the minesweeping whaler Soika was cut in an air raid at Tobruk, and the cable fouled the propeller of Hotspur, which was nonetheless able to return to Alexandria, albeit at reduced speed, with no permanent damage done.
 The group returned to Alexandria on 23 October.

 On the same day British aircraft reported a sighting of U-75, and Jupiter and Kandahar were detached to hunt for the U-boat.
 Another report was received some five hours later.
 However, Jupiter was short of fuel, and had to be sent into Alexandria, her place being taken by Decoy, which was despatched from Alexandria to join Kandahar.
 The sloop Flamingo, which had earlier departed Alexandria for Port Said, was also diverted to the U-boat hunt.
 The ships gained so success, and returned to their original tasks.